aimhubio/aim/docs/source/using/artifacts.md

 run.log_artifact(..., name=...)
 ```

+Because `endpoint_url` is passed straight through to `boto3`, the same backend works with any S3-compatible object store, such as Amazon S3, Backblaze B2, Cloudflare R2, or MinIO.
+Set `endpoint_url` to your provider's endpoint (for example `https://your-s3-endpoint.example.com`) and keep using the `s3://` URI scheme.

 #### File-system Artifacts Storage Backend

 Aim provides ability to use mounted FS as an artifact storage.
 Any kind of storage that provides a mounted FS